barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 an avenue for developers to learn by reexamining their own work before presenting it for review.
 To clarify this idea, consider the following analogy:

 I step outside of my home and encounter a tourist who asks me for directions to a particular restaurant I dined at just a week ago.
-When I visited the restaurant, I got somewhat lost and took a long and roundabout path, eventually arriving at my destination.
-I could recollect for the tourist all of the twists and turns that I, in my confusion, took to get there.
-The directions would work, but would also be thoroughly confusing.
-Instead, I choose to map out the path in my head, understand where I went wrong, and provide directions based on the shortest route I can think of.
-In the process, I will have also improved my own understanding of the geography around me.
+I had gotten somewhat lost trying to get there, and took a roundabout path before eventually arriving at the restaurant.
+I could recollect for the tourist all of my twists and turns, but those would be thoroughly confusing directions.
+Instead, I choose to map out the path in my head, understand where I went wrong, and provide directions based on the clearest route I can think of.
+In the process, I find that I have also improved my own understanding of the geography around me.

 <div id='maps'>
 <img src='{{site.baseurl}}/images/2012-12-13/map1.png' alt='the long way'